AliaksandrMarachkouski/MJC-School/stage #3/aem/module #1. GIT & Build Tools/git_and_maven_task.md

 ## Git & Build tools

+### Timeline
+The recommended timeline for the whole module is 1 week.

 ### Git
 To cover this topic please refer to the Git task of MJC-School first module (master branch)